PeteGozz/slim/INSTALL.md

 The above minimal instruction would be a reasonable first test only.
 You will need some login functionality.
-It does serve as a minimal test of the build requiremnts though.
+It does serve as a minimal test of the build requirement's though.

 Configure Options